-Electric transmission investment in the United States remains critical to realizing the benefits of efficient and reliable electric service while enabling the ongoing transition to new generating sources to power an increasingly electrified economy.
-As the Commission has recognized, there are numerous drivers underlying the need for new transmission infrastructure including the need to help ensure the ability of the transmission system to reliably serve firm transmission, the evolution in the nation's generating resource mix, an increase in the number of new resources seeking transmission service, shifts in load patterns, the impact of increasing extreme weather events on the bulk power system, the increasing electrification of the economy, and growing cyber and physical security threats.
-Numerous studies show the tremendous benefits transmission investment provides and that the need for new transmission has never been greater.4 For these reasons, it is critical that the Commission adopt and implement policies designed to promote and facilitate transmission investment that is needed for the future energy needs of customers, and of the nation.
+The OCC challenges local transmission project spending in Ohio over the last several years.
+14 Recent WIRES' studies demonstrate the need for this transmission.
+Electric transmission investment in the United States is critical to realizing the benefits of efficient and reliable electric service while enabling the ongoing transition to new generating sources to power an increasingly electrified economy.
+As the Commission has recognized, there are numerous drivers underlying the need for new transmission infrastructure including the need to help ensure the ability of the transmission system to reliably serve firm transmission, the evolution in the nation's generating resource mix, an increase in the number of new resources seeking transmission service, shifts in load patterns, the impact of increasing electrification of the economy, and growing cyber and